Sambucus: Taxonomy

+The genus name comes from the Ancient Greek word σαμβύκη (sambū́kē), an ancient wind instrument, relating to the removal of pith from the twigs to make whistles.

 The taxonomy of the genus Sambucus L., originally described by Carl Linnaeus and hence its botanical authority, has been complicated by its wide geographical distribution and morphological diversity.
 This has led to overdescription of the species and infraspecific taxa (subspecies, varieties or forms).

-The name comes from the Greek word sambuce, an ancient wind instrument, about the removal of pith from the twigs to make whistles.
+The genus was formerly placed in the honeysuckle family Caprifoliaceae, but was reclassified in the moschatel family Adoxaceae due to genetic and morphological comparisons to plants in the genus Adoxa.

-Species recognized in this genus are:
+Species currently accepted by Plants of the World Online in this genus are: